In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 - Alabama’s 4,439 Latino-owned businesses had sales and receipts of $1 billion and employed 7,346 peoplein 2007, the last year for which data is available.
 The state’s 6,908 Asian-owned businesses had sales and receipts of $2.6 billion and employed 17,993 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are important to Alabama’s economy as workers.
+Immigrants are important to Alabama’s economy as workers and taxpayers.

 - Immigrants comprised 4.4% of the state’s workforce in 2013 (or 98,499 workers), according to the U.S. Census Bureau.

 Unauthorized immigrants are important to Alabama’s economy as workers and taxpayers.

 - Unauthorized immigrants in Alabama paid $118.1 million in state and local taxes in 2010, including $91 million in sales taxes, $19.6 million in state income taxes, and $7.6 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 - Unauthorized immigrants comprised roughly 2% of the state’s workforce (or 45,000 workers) in 2012, according to a report by the Pew Hispanic Center.